SirSkaro/Pokedex/README.md

 * ability - displays detailed information about the specified Ability or displays the Abilities that the secified Pokemon may have
 * learn - specifies if a Pokemon can learn a list of given Move and how it can learn those Moves
 * weak - displays the types that a specified Pokemon or Typing is weak to
 * dex - displays the Pokedex entry of the specified Pokemon from a specified Version.
-If the user is connected to a voice chat, it will speak the Pokedex entry in that voice chat
 * location - displays the in-game locations of the specified Pokemon in the specified Version
 * set - displays the Smogon-standard set of the specified Pokemon for the specified Meta in the specified Generation